wombleton/gitlaw-nz/acts/C/Criminal Proceeds (Recovery) Act 2009.md

 ##### 154 Offence to disclose existence or operation of search order

-*   Every person who knowingly contravenes any of subsections (1) to (4) of [section 153][220] commits an offence and is liable on indictment---
+*   Every person who knowingly contravenes any of subsections (1) to (4) of [section 153][220] commits an offence and is liable on conviction---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $15,000, or both:

     *   (b) in the case of a body corporate, to a fine not exceeding $40,000\.

-    Compare: 1991 No 120 [s 81][435]
+    Compare: 1991 No 120 [s 81][433]

+    Section 154: amended, on 1 July 2013, by [section 413][335] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 155 Offence of obstruction

-*   Every person who, without reasonable excuse, intentionally obstructs any person exercising a power or carrying out a duty under this Act commits an offence and is liable on indictment---
+*   Every person who, without reasonable excuse, intentionally obstructs any person exercising a power or carrying out a duty under this Act commits an offence and is liable on conviction---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $15,000 or both:

     *   (b) in the case of a body corporate, to a fine not exceeding $40,000\.

+    Section 155: amended, on 1 July 2013, by [section 413][335] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Compliance not actionable